 At One Healthcare we can arrange for you to see a specialist Gynaecology surgeon for an initial consultation, usually within 48 hours.
 The Hysteroscopic Endometrial Ablation procedure at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Hysteroscopic Endometrial Ablation treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital